li3n3/clrs/chapter01.md

   * Only the best: buying a given product for the best price.
   * Approximately the best is good enough: a bridge (past a certain safety level).
 Finding the optimum amount of sleep to get each night.

+******

+1.2-3
+* Give an example of an application that requires algorithmic content at the application level, and discuss the function of the algorithms involved.
+  * One example would be a search engine: some algorithms would help find relevant web pages efficiently, while others would help surface the most "relevant" or "best" pages to the top of the list (even if it was something naïve like age of page, or wordcount of page).

+1.2-2
+* Suppose we are comparing implementations of insertion sort and merge sort on the same machine.
+For inputs of size n, insertion sort runs in 8n^2 steps, while merge sort runs in 64n lg n steps.
+For which values of n does insertion sort beat merge sort?
+  * TODO: okay this is where I left off

+1.2-3
+* What is the smallest value of n such that an algorithm whose running time is 100n^2 runs faster than an algorithm whose running time is 2^n on the same machine?